-- 7.1 The project must be undertaken by a manufacturer of specified light motor vehicles that is registered with the International Trade Administration Commission (ITAC), in terms of Note 1 to Chapter 98 of the Customs and Excise Act of 1964; or - 7.2 The project must be undertaken by a component manufacturer, a deemed component manufacturer, automotive tooling manufacturer and who is part of the original equipment manufacturer (light motor vehicle manufacturer) supply chain.
+- 7.1.
+Medium and heavy motor vehicle manufacturers that wish to participate have to register with the International Trade Administration Commission of South Africa (ITAC) and thereafter register with the South African Revenue Service (SARS).
+The registration with ITAC is in terms of Note 1 to Chapter 98 of the Customs and Excise Act, 1964. - 7.1.1 The requirements for registration will be determined by ITAC through its registration process and provisions thereof will be stipulated on the ITAC registration certificate. - 7.2 The project must be undertaken by a component manufacturer, a deemed component manufacturer, an automotive tooling company, new energy vehicles component manufacturers as well as Bus and Truck body manufacturer who are part of the original equipment manufacturer (medium and heavy commercial vehicle manufacturer) supply chain.